Greg Hyatt

-Gregory Sol Hyatt (born September 6, 1953) is an American political activist and a former attorney and politician.
+Gregory Sol Hyatt (September 6, 1953 – March 8, 2024) was an American political activist and a former attorney and politician.
 He was a candidate for Governor of Massachusetts in 1986, but dropped out of the race due to allegations of forging names on his nomination papers, having ties to organized crime, and erratic personal behavior.

 Early life and political involvement

 Hyatt was born and raised in Methuen, Massachusetts.
 His father was a local doctor.
 In 1971 he graduated from Central Catholic High School in Lawrence, Massachusetts.
 He was class valedictorian.
 Hyatt attended Yale University, where he was a member of the Yale Debate Association and the floor leader of the Party of the Right in the Yale Political Union.
 In 1979 he graduated from Boston College Law School and began practicing law.

 Proposition 2½

 Hyatt served as executive director of Citizens for Limited Taxation from 1979 to 1980.
 He was one of the architects of Proposition 2½, a ballot measure that limits property tax increases by Massachusetts municipalities and traveled the state to drum up support for the measure.
 During the Reagan administration, Hyatt worked in the Department of Education and the Small Business Administration.